 When word came that a bridge was going to be blown, all the tanks were ordered out of the area, which included the composite company.
 This could have resulted in a catastrophe, but the Japanese did not take advantage of the situation.

 The tanks bivouacked south of the Pilar-Bagac Road and about two kilometers from the East Coast Road.
 It had almost been one month since the tank crews had a rest and the tanks had maintenance work done on them by 17th Ordnance.
 It was also on this day that the tank platoons were reduced to three tanks per tank platoon.
 The men rested and the tanks received the required maintenance.
 Most of the tank tracks had worn down to bare metal and the radial engines long past their 400-hour overhauls.

 As was the custom, in combat, Jim carried his handgun in the cocked position.
 According to the other members of his company, Jim and other members of the company were strafed by a Japanese plane on January 14.
 A bomb exploded near Jim and other soldiers.
 Trying to avoid the bombs and machine-gun fire, they all dove into a foxhole.
 When he landed, Jim’s handgun discharged and wounded him in the abdomen and perforating his pelvic bone.
-He was taken to a Military Hospital #2 at Cabcaben, where he died from this wound on Thursday, January 15, 1942.
+He was taken to Military Hospital #2 Little Baguio, where he died from this wound on Thursday, January 15, 1942.
 He was buried in the United States Armed Forces Cemetery at Little Baguio.

 The War Department sent a telegram to his mother.

 “THE SECRETARY OF WAR DESIRES ME TO EXPRESS HIS DEEPEST REGRET THAT YOUR SON PRIVATE JAMES A CAHILL DIED OF WOUNDS ON FIFTEENTH JANUARY IN PHILIPPINES LETTER FOLLOWS